psi4/psi4/doc/sphinxman/source/fisapt.rst

 there is not too much charge delocalization from one fragment to another.
 This is presented in the "Orbital Check" section in these files - a value larger than 0.1 docc is an indication that the picture of localizable functional groups may be breaking down.
-We also *strongly advocate* avoiding the cutting of double, triple, or aromatic bonding motifs when partitioning the molecule into fragments
+We also *strongly discourage* the cutting of double, triple, or aromatic bonding motifs when partitioning the molecule into fragments
 - cuts across only simple sigma bonds are encouraged.